The Minority Serving Institutions Science (MSI), Technology, Engineering and Math (STEM) Bridge Scholarship Program

 Students must remain enrolled with full-time status throughout the duration of the award period.
 NC Space Grant must be informed of changes to enrollment status.

 *If you are unclear as to whether your university/college is eligible, please send an email to the contact listed at the bottom.*

-The student must have completed at least one year studying a STEM field (e.g., astronomy, biology, chemistry, computer science/information science, Earth science, engineering, mathematics, physics, etc.) at the time of application (i.e., sophomore, junior, or senior).
+The student must have completed at least one year of study in a STEM field (e.g., astronomy, biology, chemistry, computer science/information science, Earth science, engineering, mathematics, physics, etc.) at the time of application (i.e., sophomore, junior, or senior).
 Freshmen are not eligible for this award.

 Students who have transferred from an accredited community college are eligible to apply if all other eligibility requirements are met.

 The student must have a grade point average of at least 2.8 on a 4.0 scale.

 Students enrolled in an accredited Dual Engineering Degree program are eligible to apply.

 Allied Health Science majors are NOT eligible for this program at this time.

 Students may receive up to two (2) MSI STEM Bridge Scholarships over the course of their studies.